 Business Consultants (Management Consulting) | $1 million occurrence—$2 million aggregate | $500 to $2,000 |

-Your industry has a major impact on how much your business owner’s policy costs.
+Your business’ industry has a major impact on how much a BOP will cost.
 Certain industries, including construction or retail, have a higher risk for both property and liability claims.
-Meanwhile, business consultants don’t have many property exposures but may face more liability lawsuits.
+Business consultants, in contrast, don’t have many property exposures, but they may face more liability lawsuits.

-- Number of employees: Employee injuries aren’t covered in BOP insurance; however, the more staff you have, the greater risk you face of theft and liability lawsuits.
+- Number of employees: The more staff you have, the greater risk you face of theft and liability lawsuits.

 - Policy terms: Requesting higher coverage limits causes your premiums to go up.
-Conversely, you can ask for a higher deductible to lower your costs, but you only want to do that if you can afford to pay that amount out of pocket.
+Conversely, you can ask for a higher deductible to lower your costs, but you should only do so if you can afford to pay the higher deductible out of pocket.

 What BOP Insurance Covers